flex-protocol/sui-flex-swap/README.md

 In the `dddml` directory in the root of the repository, create a DDDML file like [this](./dddml/swap.yaml).

 > **Tip**
 >
 > About DDDML, here is an introductory article: ["Introducing DDDML: The Key to Low-Code Development for Decentralized Applications"](https://github.com/wubuku/Dapp-LCDP-Demo/blob/main/IntroducingDDDML.md).

+There is one thing worth noting: why do we use property names like `X_Amount` in DDDML files.

+Java Bean, in a way, can't handle property names like `XAmount` "correctly" - that is, cases where one of the components of the property name is a "single letter".
+To get around this problem, we decided to use property names like `X_Amount` instead of `XAmount`.

 ### Run dddappp project creation tool